Inclusion of active substances in the Lists of Annex 1 and/or 2

 The inclusion of active substances in the Lists of Annex 1 (XLS, 110 kB, 01.03.2018) or Annex 2 (XLS, 712 kB, 25.06.2019) of the Ordinance on Biocidal Products (OBP; SR 813.12) is published approx. two years before the entry into force.
 Since the information is published later in Switzerland than in the EU, the Notification Authority informs each company individually at around the time the inclusion is published in the EU.

 Authorisation holders can then decide how to proceed with their products.
 If they do nothing, the following periods of validity will apply: Authorisations of the type AN or AC are valid six months after the final active substance in the biocidal product is included in the Lists of Annex 1 or 2.
-In this case, product may still be placed on the market for up to 360 days and supplied to end consumers for additional 360 days (as of the date of inclusion).
+In this case, product may still be placed on the market for up to 360 days and supplied to end consumers for additional 360 days.
 Professional or commercial use is not limited insofar there is not an unacceptable effect on humans, animals and the environment.
 If the intention is to keep the products on the market for longer, they must be assessed using the harmonised EU criteria, i.e. one of the following dossiers must be submitted to the Notification Authority:

 - Application for Authorisation AL